alexfernandez/alexfernandez.github.io/2022/understanding-limits.md

 [Einstein came up with relativity](/2021/understanding-einstein) based on the fundamental idea that the speed of light was the maximum possible speed in the universe.
-This set a clear and well defined validity limit for classical physics: as objects get close to it their mass increases, making them harder to accelerate.
+This set a clear and well defined validity limit for classical physics: as an object gets close to this max speed its mass increases, making it harder to accelerate.
+It is easy to compute this correction for any speed.

 Since the speed of light is approximately 300000 km/s, relativistic effects are negligible in everyday life.